samharrison7/json2netcdf/README.md

 }
 ```

-We've now completely mimicked the data structure originally specified.
+We've now fully built the data structure originally specified.
 As a final flourish, we can assign some NetCDF attributes to the groups and variables, by specifying an `attributes` property, which contains an array of objects, each object representing a different attribute and containing a `name` and `value` property.
 These allow us to add metadata (e.g., description of a variable) to the data:

 ```json
 {